nanomq/nanomq/docs/en_US/bridges/tcp-bridge.md

 - Array of remote topics to forward (supporting MQTT wildcard): `bridges.mqtt.name.forwards`
 - Array of remote topics to subscribe to (supporting MQTT wildcard): `bridges.mqtt.name.subscription`

-If using Hocon version configuration items, you can either directly write the related configurations into `nanomq.conf`, or create a separate configuration file for bridging, such as `nanomq_bridge.conf`, and use HOCON's `include` syntax to reference this file in `nanomq.conf`:
+If using Hocon version configuration items and NanoMQ version >= 0.19, you can either directly write the related configurations into `nanomq.conf`, or create a separate configuration file for bridging, such as `nanomq_bridge.conf`, and use HOCON's `include` syntax to reference this file in `nanomq.conf`:

 Example: